 C409.6.1.4.1 Roofs Roofs will be modeled with insulation above a steel roof deck.
 The roof U-factor and area shall be modeled as in the proposed design.
-If different roof thermal properties are present in a single block, an area weighted U-factor shall be used.
-Roof solar absorptance shall be modeled at 0.70 and emittance at 0.90.
+If different roof thermal properties are present in a single thermal block, an area weighted U-factor shall be used.
+Roofs shall be modeled with insulation above a steel roof deck, with Roof-solar absorptance reflectance shall be modeled at 0.70 of 0.30 0.25 and emittance atof 0.90.